Alignment-free Raw Video Demoireing: Related Works

 \subsection{State Space Models}

 State Space Models (SSMs)~\cite{kalman1960new} have garnered significant attention recently due to their notable efficiency in employing state space transformations to manage long-term dependencies in language sequences~\cite{gu2021combining}.
 More recently, Mamba~\cite{gu2023mamba} is designed with a selective scan mechanism and an efficient hardware architecture, demonstrating substantial performance improvements.
 These advancements validate the effectiveness of Mamba in visual tasks, extending its applications to semantic segmentation~\cite{liu2024cm, zhu2024rethinking, wan2024sigma}, image classification~\cite{liu2024vmamba, zhu2024vision, patro2024simba, yang2024plainmamba, behrouz2024mambamixer}, video understanding~\cite{wang2023selective, chen2024video}, and image restoration~\cite{guo2025mambair, zhen2024freqmamba, wu2024rainmamba, li2024fouriermamba, lin2024pixmamba, kong2024efficient}.
-Building on Mamba’s success in these areas, this paper explores the potential of Mamba in raw video demoiréing.
-The frequency-assisted spatio-temporal design of our proposed DemMamba also presents an effective approach that could be adapted for other video restoration tasks.
+Building on Mamba’s success, this paper explores the potential of Mamba in raw video demoiréing.